chrisduerr/rum/README.md

 #### UserChrome

-By default `rum add` adds styles to the userContent.css, which does not work for modifying the Browser's UI.
-If you wish to add a style that applies to the Browser UI, you need to add the `--chrome` flag.
+By default `rum add` uses the the userContent.css, which does not work for modifying the browser's UI.
+If you wish to add a style that applies to the browser UI, you need to add the `--chrome` flag.
 Example: `rum -c ~/UIStyle.css`.

 #### Other management tools